Marcokorcak/TCP-IP-Attack/README.md

 packets being sent from the connecting client.
 The only difference is that our command that was

 passed in the data section was different.
-In this instance we created a file called test1.txt by
+In this instance I created a file called test1.txt by

 running the command “touch test1.txt”.
-We added the code “\r rm test1.txt \r” so this command
+I added the code “\r rm test1.txt \r” so this command

 would be executed when the file was run.
-We loaded a telnet connection and then ran the file
+I loaded a telnet connection and then ran the file

 which made the terminal freeze.
 Then loading a new terminal it was clear that the file was deleted

 and the attack worked.
 It can also be seen in the wireshark interface that there were many

-duplicate packets sent which made the terminal freeze which is what we wanted.
+duplicate packets sent which made the terminal freeze which is what I wanted.